al97/Girder-Documentation/girder_utilities.md

 len(sha_yes_slides_lbd)
 ```

-get all the slides that have the Sharpie set to No, aka slides have no Sharpie
+get all the slides that have the Sharpie set to Yes, aka slides have Sharpie
-0- working
+there are no slides marked as Sharpie 0 - working

 ```
 sourceFldID = '5ae351e792ca9a0020d95e50'
 sha_no_slides_lbd = []